Apollo FY26: When Healthcare Becomes a Flywheel

 Price projections:

-The stock price of VOLTAS has often been near the lower end of projections, indicating that it may not be meeting investor expectations.
-This trend could suggest challenges ahead for the company.
+The price of VOLTAS has regularly been close to the lower end of projections, suggesting that it might be struggling to meet market expectations.
+This trend raises questions about the company's future performance.

 Recommendation changes over time: